writethedocs/www/docs/include/conf/australia/visiting.rst

 ------------

 There is strong reason to believe that Melbourne is indeed the food capital of Australia.
 Experience the best of Melbourne in it's range of restaurants, cafes, bistros and bars.
-We will be located in North Melbourne for the event and it is within a 5 km radius of tons of good cafes, restaurants and eating places to experience.
+We will be located at Docklands for the event and it is within a 5 km radius of tons of good cafes, restaurants and eating places to experience.

-You'll find a concentration of options on Queensberry St and Victoria St, including `Queen Victoria Market <http://www.qvm.com.au/>`_.

 What else to do
 ---------------